FoundationDB/fdb-kubernetes-operator/docs/cluster_spec.md

 ## PendingRemovalState

-PendingRemovalState holds information about a process that is being removed.
+PendingRemovalState holds information about a process that is being removed. **Deprecated: This is modeled in the process group status instead.**

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |